 - Equal Exchange 70% Cacao Chocolate Chips.
-I normally just chop up my 80% chocolate bar above to use in cookies but I was SO happy to see that Tropical Traditions has begun selling 70% Cacao Chocolate Chips!
-I have never seen chocolate chips (at least the REAL kind) with this amount of cacao!
+I normally just chop up my 80% chocolate bar above to use in cookies but I was SO happy to see THESE chips!

 - Enjoy Life Brand Chocolate Chunks.
 These chips are great.
 They have a bit more sugar, but at least they don’t contain soy lecithin, dairy, and artificial flavoring.
 Stock up on them HERE.
 (They can also be purchased at Whole Foods.)